ikus060/rdiffweb/README.md

     python setup.py build
     sudo python setup.py install

+Start rdiffweb server using this command line.

+    sudo /etc/init.d/rdiffweb start

+Proceeding with the setup will initialise your database by creating a default admin user with the following username and password:
+ * username : admin
+ * password : admin123

 Configure rdiffweb using web interface.

 	http://localhost:8080/setup

-Os configure it using command line.

-    sudo rdiffweb-config

-Then start rdiffweb server using this command line.

-    sudo /etc/init.d/rdiffweb start

 By default, the web server is listening on port 8080 and is accessible via the following URL.